Jackson is one of the most popular libraries (at least according to GitHub stars)

 |

-fields in the class, calls the no-arg constructor through reflection, and injects
+Jackson detects the name and age fields in the class, calls the no-arg constructor through reflection, and injects

 values directly into the fields (also through reflection).